hpc2n/openmp-parallelism-course/content/index.rst

 :Format: The course will be three half-days and comprises of lectures and hands-on sessions.
 This is an online-only course (Zoom).

 :Audience: This HPC2N course is part of the PRACE Training courses.
-It is open for academics and people who work at industry in PRACE member countries.
+It is open for academics and people who work in industry in PRACE member countries.

 :Date and Time: 2021-05-{10,11,12}, 9:00-12:00